Welkenraedt

 Welkenraedt ([wɛlkənʁat]; Ripuarian: Wälekete; Welkenrote) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2018, Welkenraedt had a total population of 9,920.
-The total area is 24.47 km² which gives a population density of 405 inhabitants per km².
+The total area is 24.47 km2 which gives a population density of 405 inhabitants per km2.

 The municipality consists of the following districts: Henri-Chapelle and Welkenraedt.

+American Cemetery and Memorial

 The town and former municipality of Henri-Chapelle is home to the Henri-Chapelle American Cemetery and Memorial which contains the graves of 7,992 members of the American military who died in World War II.